andrewmkato/AndrewMKato/README.md

 # Andrew Kato — @andrewmkato

-I'm Andrew, currently an undergraduate in the Department of Linguistics at UC Santa Cruz, primarily focusing on
+I'm Andrew, currently an undergraduate in the Department of Linguistics at UC Santa Cruz.

 ## Main Focuses

-- Theoretical syntax and semantics and their applications in natural language processing
+- Generative morphosyntax and formal semantics
-- Distributional semantics and word-embeddings
+- Pronominal anaphora and discourse
-- Machine learning (ML) bias-detection in corpora
+- Computational linguistics in the context of social computing

-## Current Projects
+## Current Research

 - Developing a modified theory of Condition-A binding via agreement.
 - Investigating novel English data relating to the syntax and semantics of intensification, under Haoze Li.